mconnor27/RadiantCare/CRON_SETUP.md

 - Ensure RLS policies are correct

 ### Sync skipping business days
+- Query `cron_logs` table: `SELECT * FROM cron_logs WHERE status = 'skipped'`
-- Check Vercel Function Logs for skip reason
+- Check the `details` column for skip reason and target date
-- Verify holiday list is up to date
+- Verify holiday list is up to date in `api/qbo/sync-2025.ts`
-- Check timezone (cron runs in UTC)
+- Remember: Cron runs in UTC but checks Pacific time target dates

+### Saturday morning runs failing
+- This should now work correctly - the cron checks if the TARGET date (Friday) is a business day
+- Query: `SELECT * FROM cron_logs WHERE details->>'dayOfWeek' = '6'` to see Saturday executions

 ## Testing